We provide this list of

 18th Century Clothing at Colonial Williamsburg

-Men, Women, and Children's clothing; Millenry and 18th century costume
+Men, Women, and Children's clothing; Millenry and 18th century costume design.

 http://www.history.org/life/clothing/home.html